afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 <img src="./resources/w4/img/l1-obj-det-ex0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- We process our image with a confinet to get the detection output bounding boxes, shown in red.
+- We process our image with a ConvNet to get the detection output bounding boxes, shown in red.
 You can notice that the network mistakenly detects the front of a large truck as a car.
-- Looking at the scores, we see that our confinet gave this miss detection quite a high score of being a car.
+- Looking at the scores, we see that our ConvNet gave this miss detection quite a high score of being a car.

-Let's now evaluate the performance of our confinet using average precision.
+Let's now evaluate the performance of our ConvNet using average precision.

 <img src="./resources/w4/img/l1-obj-det-ex1.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">